-- a) Depth Courses (total 36 units): Breadth Courses that are taken to make up any admission deficiencies may not be used to satisfy the Depth Requirement of 36 units. - i.
-18 units of graduate courses in ATM or related areas, including Chemistry, Math, Physics and Engineering, with a "B" grade average or better.
-No more than 6 units of research (299 or equivalent) may be used to satisfy the 18-unit requirement.
-Of these 18 units of graduate level courses, a minimum of 6 units must be nonresearch ATM courses. - ii.
-Additional upper division and/or graduate units to complete the 36-unit Depth Courses requirement, chosen with the advice of the major professor and/or the Graduate Advisor. - b) Seminar (total 2 units): The 2 units of ATM 290 or equivalent will not contribute to the 36 unit Depth Courses requirement. - c) Summary: 36 units of Depth Courses and 2 units of participatory seminars are required for a total of 38 units for every MS Exam Plan student.
-For the 36 units of coursework, 18 units must be graded ATM or related graduate courses among which a minimum of 6 units must be non-research ATM courses.
+- a) Depth Courses (total 36 units): Neither Breadth Courses that are taken to make up any admission deficiencies, nor Breadth Courses that have been waived by the Graduate Advisor, may be used to satisfy the Depth Requirement of 36 units. - i.
+18 units of graded graduate-level courses in ATM, instructed by an ASGGaffiliated faculty member, or approved by the Graduate Advisor, with a "B" grade average or better.
+No more than 6 units of research (299 or equivalent) may be used to satisfy the 18-unit requirement. - ii.
+Additional upper division and/or graduate units to complete the 36-unit Depth Courses requirement, chosen with the advice and consent of the major professor and/or the Graduate Advisor. - iii.Up to 2 additional seminar units beyond the 2 required units may contribute to the Depth Courses requirement. - b) Seminar (total 2 units): The 2 required units of ATM 290 or equivalent will not contribute to the 36 unit Depth Courses requirement.
+During at least one of these ATM 290 or equivalent classes, the student must give one formal oral presentation. - c) Summary: 36 units of Depth Courses and 2 units of participatory seminars are required for a total of 38 units for every MS Exam Plan student.
+Of the 36 units of coursework, 18 units must be graduate-level courses either in ATM, instructed by an ASGG-affiliated faculty member, or otherwise approved by the Graduate Advisor.
+Among these 18 units, a minimum of 6 units must be non-research ATM courses.
 The remaining 18 units can be upper division and/or graduate courses.
 Equivalent Breadth Courses that are taken to make up any admission deficiencies may not contribute to the required 36 units of coursework.
 Full-time students must enroll for 12 units per quarter including research, academic, and seminar units.
 Courses that fulfill any of the program course requirements may not be taken S/U unless the course is normally graded S/U. Once the course requirements are completed, students can take additional classes as needed, although at this point the 12 units per quarter are generally fulfilled with research units (ATM 299) and perhaps seminars.
-Per UC regulations, students cannot enroll in more than 12 units of graduate level (100, 200, 300) courses per quarter.
+Per UC regulations, students cannot enroll in more than 12 units of graduate level courses (200) or more than 16 units of combined undergraduate and graduate level (100, 200, 300) courses per quarter.